ozcangul/aspnet-docs/aspnet/data/ef-mvc/intro.rst

 When you ran the Students page and the application tried to access the database, the ``EnsureCreated`` method saw that there was no database and so it created one, then the remainder of the ``Initialize`` method code populated the database with data.
 You can use **SQL Server Object Explorer** (SSOX) to view the database in Visual Studio.

-Close the browser and stop the application.
+Close the browser.

+If the SSOX window isn't already open, select it from the **View** menu in Visual Studio.

+In SSOX, click **(localdb)\\MSSQLLocalDB > Databases**, and then click the entry for the database name that is in the connection string in your appsettings.json file.

-In SSOX, expand **Data Connections**, expand **School Context (ContosoUniversity)**, and then expand **Tables** to see the tables in your new database.
+Expand the **Tables** node to see the tables in your database.

 .. image:: intro/_static/ssox-tables.png
    :alt: Tables in SSOX

-Right-click the **Student** table and click **Show Table Data** to see the columns that were created and the rows that were inserted into the table.
+Right-click the **Student** table and click **View Data** to see the columns that were created and the rows that were inserted into the table.

 .. image:: intro/_static/ssox-student-table.png
    :alt: Student table in SSOX

-Close the SSOX connection.

 The *.mdf* and *.ldf* database files are in the `C:\Users\<yourusername>` folder.